apache/drill/_docs/manage/conf/001-mem-alloc.md

 title: "Overview"
 parent: "Configuration Options"
 ---
-The sys.options table in Drill contains information about boot and system options described in the following tables.
-You configure some of the options to tune performance.
-You can configure the options using the ALTER SESSION or ALTER SYSTEM command.
+The sys.options table in Drill contains information about boot and system options listed in the following tables.
+To tune performance, you adjust some of the options to suit your application.
+Configure the options using the ALTER SESSION or ALTER SYSTEM command.

 ## Boot Options